Best savings account for £100,000

 Step 3 - Decide how long you want to lock away your cash

-Take a look at the accounts available below and compare the returns available to found the best fit for your circumstances.
+Take a look at the accounts available below and compare the returns available to find the best fit for your circumstances.

 Step 4 - Don't forget Current Accounts pay interest too

 We often look at current accounts in terms of ATMs and Direct Debits without realising that you can get high levels of interest on some current accounts which is worth checking out.
 If you click on the link below it will show you the best interest paying current accounts.
 However you won't receive the top rate of interest on the full £100,000.

 Step 5 - Consider Peer-to-Peer lending